brendanzab/glfwvbo/README.md

 # Instructions

-1. Edit `build.sh` to point to your Derelict installation
+1. Edit the makefile to point to your Derelict installation
 2. Build the project: `$ make`
 3. ...then run it: `$ make run`